MTraveller/cotal-project/README.md

 Then clone the repo if you haven't done so already and [install or initiate yarn](https://yarnpkg.com/getting-started/install).
 Then using the terminal inside the cloned folder write `yarn install` and yarn will install all dependencies.
 Thereafter you can do one of the following.

+In the base folder, the files .env.development-RENAME and .env.production-RENAME must be edited before using any of the commands below.

 yarn start to start the development<br>
 yarn build to build an optimized version<br>
 yarn serve to serve as production.<br>

-the env.development and env.production needs edit.

 ### Deploy